 Debug SERDES Configuration is explained below.
 See the PRBS Test and Loopback Test topics for information specific to those procedures.

 SERDES Block identifies which SERDES block you are configuring.
-Use the dropdown menu to select from the list of SERDES blocks in you design.
+Use the drop-down menu to select from the list of SERDES blocks in your design.

 Debug SERDES - Configuration

 Configuration Report